The Sea Heritage Foundation’s Mission:

 MV Cape Don was built at the State Dockyards in Newcastle, NSW.
 Completed in January 1963.
 She was one of a unique “Cape” class of ships that were purpose-built to service the important shipping and trade lanes around Australia’s vast coastline.

-The Conservation work onboard the ship is carried out by crew of volunteer members of the MV Cape Don Society which is managed by the Sea Heritage Foundation Board of Governors.
+The Conservation work onboard the ship is carried out by a crew of volunteer members of the MV Cape Don Society, which is managed by the Sea Heritage Foundation Board of Governors.

-The ship is undergoing a staged 10-year strategic plan to diversify her income, dry dock the ship, creating training and employment pathways for Indigenous Australians.
+The ship is undergoing a staged 10-year strategic plan to diversify its income, dry dock the ship, and create training and employment pathways for Indigenous Australians.